Herb Pinder (ice hockey)

 Herbert Charles Pinder (born 24 December 1946) is a Canadian former ice hockey player who competed in the 1968 Winter Olympics.
-After his playing career he earned an Master of Business Administration from Harvard University and became a player agent.
+After his playing career he earned a Master of Business Administration from Harvard University and became a player agent.

-Pinder was raised in Saskatoon, Saskatchewan.
+Pinder was born on 24 December 1946 in Boston, Massachusetts, United States and raised in Saskatoon, Saskatchewan, Canada.
 During his junior career he attended the University of Saskatchewan.

 In 2017, the University of Saskatchewan gave Pinder a "salute" for his stature in the business community and for his volunteerism.
 He received an honorary degree from the university.